 Collingwood is just south of the 30 km/h zone trialled by the City of Yarra.

-Collingwood can become safer and more attractive to live in if the whole area becomes a 30 km/h superblock.
+Collingwood can become safer and more attractive to live in if the whole area becomes a 30 km/h Low Traffic Neighbourhood.

-Contact us to be our local champion for Collingwood LAPM 12.
+Your local champion for Collingwood LAPM 12 is Henrietta Ebbs.
 View our champions on our supporters page.